 Section 2: Conduct of Meeting

-The meeting shall be conducted in accordance with the most recent edition of unless otherwise specified by these Bylaws.
+The meeting shall be conducted in accordance with the most recent edition of Robert’s Rules of Order, unless otherwise specified by these Bylaws.

 Section 3: Open and Public

 All meetings will be conducted in accordance with the provisions of the Brown Act, open public meeting law, as amended.